shamanthss/shamanthss/README.md

 ### Glad to see you here! &nbsp; ![](https://komarev.com/ghpvc/?username=shamanthss&style=flat-square&label=Profile+Views)

 I'm a undergrad student pursuing BCA 🎓<br>
 I'm currently into the domain of Cybersecurity.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.<br>I absolutely love to explore new Technologies and leverage them to solve problems or maybe create one ✨.
+I'm a passionate learner who is always willing to learn and work across technologies and domains.<br>I absolutely love to explore new Technologies and leverage them to solve problems or maybe create one ✨.
 Apart from that I also love to teach and mentor newbies stepping into the domain of Cybersecurity 👨🏻‍💻.

 Joined Github **5** years ago, but really didn't focus much here.